SERVIR/SAMS/README.md

 ## License and Distribution

-BEWA Delivery is distributed by SERVIR under the terms of the MIT License.
+SAMS is distributed by SERVIR under the terms of the MIT License.
 See [LICENSE](https://github.com/SERVIR/SAMS/blob/master/LICENSE) in this directory for more information.

 ## Privacy & Terms of Use

-BEWA Delivery abides to all of SERVIR's privacy and terms of use as described at [https://servirglobal.net/Privacy-Terms-of-Use](https://servirglobal.net/Privacy-Terms-of-Use).
+SAMS Delivery abides to all of SERVIR's privacy and terms of use as described at [https://servirglobal.net/Privacy-Terms-of-Use](https://servirglobal.net/Privacy-Terms-of-Use).